Uploading SourceMap During Project Build¶

 /**

-* Used for debugging, sets the log level
+* Used for debugging, determines the level of logs produced

 */